 Of the five, the only one that has no competition of any kind is the Garmin MARQ Driver, neither at Garmin nor at any other manufacturer, which is perhaps why it is the most expensive of all, as it provides features that no other watch has ever offered.
 The others may be more or less interesting because they can be compared with current models from both Garmin and other manufacturers.

 Would you buy a 2,500 euro GPS watch?
 No way, especially since this is a product that has a much more limited life than a similarly priced Omega.
 The Omega will never go out of fashion, nor will it be replaced by a more technologically capable model.

 But that does not mean that there is no market for these products.
 I live in Marbella and I am quite used to see very different "rhythms of life".
 Maybe for me a 2.500€ watch may seem expensive, but for someone with much more money than I can even think of it is a simple whim.

 Apple tried to enter the luxury segment with the Apple Watch and they had to leave with their tails between their legs.
 The problem they faced was similar, they offered a very expensive watch that would be obsolete in a year.

 Although it is also true that in their case they did not offer a differentiating element beyond materials or belts, these Garmin MARQs do go beyond simply improving materials.

-Still, it's interesting, not only to see if Garmin manages to enter a market that until very recently was totally reticent about smart watches; but also because we've seen things that will undoubtedly come in more "mundane" models from the American manufacturer - things like Sony's chipset, the new user interface or the new optical pulse sensor.
-I have no doubt that all of this will come in the next Garmin models in the very short term.
+It is still interesting, not only to see if Garmin manages to enter a market that until very recently was totally reluctant to smartwatches; but also because we have seen things that will undoubtedly come in more "mundane" models of the American manufacturer.
+Things like the Sony chipset, the novelties of the user interface or the new optical pulse sensor.
+I have no doubt that all of that will be coming to the next Garmin models in the very short term.